Product Lifecycle and End of Life Policy¶

 Product Release Policy¶

-Note: This policy document covers product releases; product licensing - covering usage of the product – is handled under the terms specified in the EULA (End User Licensing Agreement).
+These topics covers product releases; product licensing - covering usage of the product – is handled under the terms specified in the EULA (End User Licensing Agreement).
+Product Support is covered under a separate policy.

 Software Release Definitions¶